AT ARROYO DEL TAJO, NEAR SOCORRO, NEW MEXICO, TUESDAY, APRIL 19, 2022.

 THIS EXHIBIT IS ABOUT THE NAVAJO DEFENSIVE PUEBLITOS IN THE LARGO CANYON AREA, SUCH AS THE SIMON CANYON RUIN WHICH I HAD HIKED TO THE DAY BEFORE.

 Tori and I left the museum promptly at 8:00 a.m. and, after a stop at a local grocery store for ice and sandwiches for lunch, headed east to Largo Canyon.
 We spent the morning hiking a large side canyon north of the wash.
+I believe this canyon was Jesus Canyon, but I am not sure.
 We found no rock art until the very end of our hike (near the opposite site of the canyon) when we located a pueblito with a couple of small panels nearby.
+For a more complete gallery of photos from this site, look here.

 STANDING BESIDE THE PUEBLITO THAT WE FOUND ON OUR FIRST MORNING OF EXPLORING IN LARGO CANYON.